tidoust/web-features-standardization/README.md

 **Note: This is an early exploration!**

-This repository contains experimental code to map the catalog of features defined in [`web-features`](https://github.com/web-platform-dx/web-features?tab=readme-ov-file#web-features-exploring-the-set-of-interoperable-features-of-the-web-platform) and standardization data about underlying specifications available in [`browser-specs`](https://github.com/w3c/browser-specs/?tab=readme-ov-file#web-specifications).
+This repository contains experimental code to map the catalog of features defined in [`web-features`](https://github.com/web-platform-dx/web-features?tab=readme-ov-file#web-features-exploring-the-set-of-interoperable-features-of-the-web-platform) and standardization data about underlying W3C specifications available in [`browser-specs`](https://github.com/w3c/browser-specs/?tab=readme-ov-file#web-specifications).

 The goals of this exploration are to:
 - Assess alignment between a developer-centric perspective of the web platform and a standardization-centric one.
 How do web developers perceive features vs. how W3C working groups see them.
 - Alert W3C groups about potential divergences that may be worth looking into between the standardization status of a specification and the implementation status of (some of) the features they define.
-- Provide input to W3C standardization process discussions related to transition requirements and interoperability
+- Provide input to W3C standardization process discussions related to transition requirements and interoperability.
-- Evaluate additional data that may be worth tracking in the `web-features` project.
+- Evaluate what additional data may be worth tracking in the `web-features` project.

 ## How to use

 The code uses [Node.js](https://nodejs.org/en/).
-You'll need to install dependencies first through a call to `npm ci`.
+You'll need to install dependencies through a call to `npm ci`... which will fail at first because the code expects a local build of `web-features` (needed because the `web-features` package is not yet up-to-date).

+To create the local build of [`web-features`](https://github.com/web-platform-dx/web-features?tab=readme-ov-file), clone the `web-features` repository to the folder `../../web-platform-dx/web-features` from the folder where you cloned this repository, then run `npm ci` and `npm run build` in that folder.

 You should then be able to run the code through:

 ```
 node main.mjs
 ```

-This will output markdown to the console that contains lists of features and specs that might be worth checking from a standardization angle.
+This will output markdown to the console that contains lists of specs and features that might be worth checking from a standardization angle.
 See a [first dump in issue #1](https://github.com/tidoust/web-features-standardization/issues/1).

 ## Restrictions & Comments